antoinebou12/another-install-script/docs/docs.md

 ## install_docker_extra()

-install the docker extra utils
+install the docker extra utils dry

 _Function has no arguments._